 You can avoid these images by cropping out the cheese.

 Rather than choosing images of people’s expressions, choose images that focus on their actions.

 When you use specific instructions in your style guide, you ask your team or contractor to look for specific images, meaning they will spend time and energy looking for and preparing the right look for your website content.

 Make sure any stock images you use are relevant

-You can help by providing some search terms in your style guide to help locate stock images that are suitable for your topics.
+You can help by providing some search terms in your style guide to help locate stock images suitable for your topics.
 Most stock images are well labelled and tagged, making searching for the right image fast and easy.

-The more flexible you are with presenting your high-quality content, the more relatable and engaging your material will be.
+The more flexible you are with presenting high-quality content, the more relatable and engaging your material will be.